 Frequent manifestation of psoriasis with varying degrees of severity, particularly in severe cases, which places considerable psychological and motoric stress on a patient and which occurs on one or more nails (see nail below).
 Patients with concomitant psoriatic arthritis are affected by nail changes in up to 80% of cases at diagnosis.

 ClassificationThis section has been translated automatically.

-- Acute psoriasis of the nail: Intense, often painful inflammation of the distal and/or proximal phalanx with deformation of the nail plate up to loss of the nail.
+- Acute nail psoriasis: Intense, often painful inflammation of the distal and/or proximal phalanx with deformities of the nail plate up to loss of the nail.

 - Nail matrix psoriasis:

-- Psoriatic crumb nail (parakeratotic crumb nail = extreme variant of nail psoriasis) with simultaneous occurrence of nail matrix and nail bed psoriasis (see also psoriatic pachydermo-periostitis - POPP syndrome).
+- Psoriatic crumbly nail (parakeratotic crumbly nail = extreme variant of nail psoriasis) with simultaneous occurrence of nail matrix and nail bed psoriasis (see also psoriatic pachydermo-periostitis - POPP syndrome).

 - Nail fold psoriasis (psoriatic paronychia).

 You might also be interested in

 Occurrence/EpidemiologyThis section has been translated automatically.

 - Psoriasis is the skin disease that most frequently affects the nails and after nail mycosis probably the most common nail disease.